seanmiddleditch/nanofmt/docs/design.rst

 may be revisited if use cases from nanofmt users illustrates a strong need for more intricate fixed-point formatting.

+The `Dragonbox`_ reference implementation is used for the work-horse portions of floating-point to decimal conversion.

 constexpr
 ---------